escience-academy/2020-10-19-Data-Carpentry-with-R/index.md

 during the workshop.
 {% endcomment %}

-In order to prepare for the workshpo follow our
+In order to prepare for the workshop follow our
 <a href="/setup/">detailed instalation instructions</a>.